 The ETM program aims to use a combination of concessional and commercial capital, to facilitate the early retirement of Mindanao CFPP and accelerate the development of clean energy replacements.
 The proposed project will assist PSALM in awarding a contract to the private sector entity (selected through a competitive tender process) for the decommissioning and/or repurposing of the Mindanao CFPP, potentially in combination with the development of assets for the replacement of electricity with clean energy (including necessary transmission upgrades).
 The ADB ETM financing, cofinanced by the Climate Investment Fund-Accelerating Coal Transition (CIF-ACT), will be provided to the eventual private sector winning bidder.
-The ADB ETM financing and CIF-ACT cofinancing may be administered through the AETM fund vehicle which may structure and execute the financing of the project and/or directly to the project.
+The ADB ETM financing and CIF-ACT cofinancing will be administered through the ETM fund vehicle (if the fund vehicle is established before the transaction closure) which would structure and execute the financing of the project.
 Such financing will be made available to bidders as a "stapled" option to maximize the impact of such financing by allowing bidders to consider the benefit of concessional financing in optimizing their proposed bid for the project.